grandparkla/beta/pages/home.markdown

 {% include welcome.markdown %}

-<p>All are invited to have a picnic on the lawn, stroll through the gardens, play in the splash pad, and to attend Grand Park’s free year-round events & activities!</p>
+<p>All are invited to have a picnic on the lawn, stroll through the gardens, play in the splash pad, and attend Grand Park’s free year-round events & activities!</p>

 {% if site.events_today %}
 ## Today at <span class="avoid-break">Grand Park</span> <a id="today"></a>